 (There's a chance this will cause issues with OTSM builds.
 OTSM sleep is very

-sensitive to how pin states are defined).
-This makes trippledown-layout a good
+sensitive to how pin states are defined, but you can try).
+This makes

 What you cannot do is use a layout that is missing channels that are wired on